ourarash/ohlc-aggregator/README.md

 The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, if some candles from a group are missing, it still creates thouse groups.

-For example, a naive implementation creates only one group for these candles:
+For example, in converting `1m` to `5m` candles, a naive implementation creates only one group for these candles:

 - `time: 8:59am`
 - `time: 9:00am`